Click Below to Skip Ahead

 Playful and occasionally mischievous, the Standard Schnauzer is clever and loves to please its humans.
 This combination means that it is considered a moderately easy breed to train, but with the caveat that it needs plenty of socializing to prevent aggressive behavior towards other dogs, and ongoing mental stimulation, to prevent it from becoming bored.
 It is also beneficial to keep training sessions short and fun.

-The Standard Schnauzer is purebred, which means that it can attract a high price, especially if it is considered exhibition or show standard.
-In these cases, you will have to part with $1,500 to $2,500: potentially more if the puppy comes from an award-winning line.
+The Standard Schnauzer is purebred, which means that it can attract a high price, especially if it is considered for exhibitions or show standards.
 Always ensure that the puppy comes with the appropriate documents from the American Kennel Club, Canadian Kennel Club, or your country’s specific kennel club.

-If you are looking for a pet-standard Schnauzer, the price is much more modest, and you can find a good example from a good-quality breed for between $800 and $1,500.
+If you are looking for a pet-standard Schnauzer, the price is much more modest.
 Registration papers are not necessary for these puppies.

-When buying from a breeder, ensure good communication from both parties.
-Ask plenty of questions about the Schnauzer breed, any puppies that they currently have or are expecting within the next few months, and the conditions that the parents and puppies are kept in.
+When buying from a breeder, ask plenty of questions about the Schnauzer breed, any puppies that they currently have or are expecting within the next few months, and the conditions that the parents and puppies are kept in.
 All these factors will determine the social and emotional skills of the dog, and they can also impact the general health of the puppy when you take it home.
-The breeder may have questions about your home and lifestyle.
-They ask these questions to ensure that their puppies are going to a suitable family.

 Temperament & Intelligence of the Standard Schnauzer